gerich-home/it-depends/README.md

 Type: `computedForArgs`.
 The computed value object for empty set of parameters.

+### `computedForArgs()`
+Reads the current value of computed value object for the given set of parameters. `calculator` will be called if it is the first call or if a change was made to some of the dependencies (values/computeds) called from calculator previous time.
+Otherwise the cached current value will be returned.
+During the call dependencies (values/computeds) used in the calculator will be recorded and stored in the list of dependencies.

+#### Returns:
+Type: `any`.
+The current value of computed value object for the given parameters.

 ### `computedForArgs.write(newValue)`
 Calls write callback for the computed passing selected arguments set.